cankskrk/Contentful-CMS-Project/README.md

 # Contentful CMS Project

-This project is built using **Contentful CMS, TypeScript, and Tailwind CSS**.
+This project is built using **React, Contentful CMS, TypeScript, and Tailwind CSS**.

 ## 📌 Project Purpose